- What if I decide not to oppose the restraining order?

 - Response to Request for Elder or Dependent Adult Restraining Order to Allow Contact packet

 If you have been served with a Request to Renew Restraining Order, and would like to file a response, use this packet:

 Can I ask for a different hearing date?

 Yes.
-If you need more time to hire an attorney, prepare your response or for another good reason, you can complete a Request for Continuance Packet and submit it to the court in advance of your hearing date or at the hearing.
+If you need more time to hire an attorney, prepare your response or for another good reason, you can complete one of these packets and submit it to the court in advance of your hearing date or at the hearing.
 If the court grants a continuance, any temporary orders previously granted will remain in effect until the new hearing date.
 If the court denies your request, you must attend the hearing and be prepared to tell the court why the request for a restraining order should not be granted against you, a request for a continuance may also be made orally at the hearing.

 Will I be able to keep my firearms and ammunition while a restraining order is in effect?

 The answer is no but there is one exception.
 If the restraining order request concerns financial abuse only, you will be able to keep your firearms and ammunition otherwise you will not be permitted to keep them while a restraining order is in effect.
 If the Court grants either a temporary order or an order after your hearing, the order will automatically require you to relinquish all firearms and ammunition that you possess.
 You will be ordered to turn in, sell, or store your firearms and ammunition while the order is in effect or you will be subject to being arrested and charged with a crime that may result in your imprisonment of up to one year, a fine of up to $1,000, or both.
 Within forty-eight hours of receiving service of the restraining order, you must file proof that you turned in the firearms and ammunition to a licensed gun dealer or to law enforcement.